Wrlog/Wr.github.io/_posts/2022-07-03-drug-drug-interaction.md

 keywords:  Pharmacokinetic,Clinical
 ---

-This short essay summarize some information on drug0drug interaction based on FDA guidance.
+This short essay summarize some information on drug-drug interaction based on FDA guidance.

 ## Drug-drug interaction